GSA/piv-guides/_engineering/02_ssh.md

 		DirectValue    : <absent>
 	```

-3. To view your **public SSH key**, use the command below.
+4. To view your **public SSH key**, use the command below.
 The <ID> value is the number from the ID of the certificate.
 Once prompted, you have to enter the PIV/CAC card PIN.

     ```
 	pkcs15-tool --read-ssh-key <ID>
     ```
 The public key will look like this:

     ```
-        ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCyPn2dShOFLBnMraiP2MnLU1hSDi9rqcA1ACmU8nvg/mgPW1lIsj0zELzn8CiioQ+Mx7LGM2yCIK+fpVPYJnFKj5jTxe5Gzz7q5u946w/8Ge+J8hghzxooB5WsUF2vF92iyvy16XmNVYFSEKTOrkIM4PAvhIKcNUcogBB+M+W1rFpsGXZYGrA1xAU3kbw0mbVSdAYq4cZlX0JobQpxypELH5WojKTJaK7EyAY2hOHCAMuJIlvhIXtAY1eG/NabyPiAcv+yxsBWq2xwA96a1iivsBxO8VWEb8YBzwt6NIDALyCF+Fg546BzOLnDgPW7jHEdOttUfEjLwa17nAteQk9t CAPI:05bf4653b3098a87b67816d81049f489d5b5ffb4
+        ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCyPn2dShOFLBnMraiP2MnLU ....
+PIV AUTH pubkey
     ```

-4. Send the SSH key to the server administrator for setup of your access to the linux server.
+5. Send the SSH key to the server administrator for setup of your access to the linux server.
-5. To log into the remote server, enter:
+6. To log into the remote server, enter:

     ```
 	ssh -I /usr/lib64/opensc-pkcs11.so <username>@<remote-host>
     ```
 If you do not want to specify the opensc-pkcs11.so using the -I for ssh command, you can update the /etc/ssh_config file.

     ```
 	PKCS11Provider /usr/lib64/opensc-pkcs11.so
     ```

-6. At the PIV card password prompt, enter your **PIN**.
+7. At the PIV card password prompt, enter your **PIN**.
 You will now be logged into the Linux server via SSH.

 {% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV until the login process has been completed." %}